 - St. John's Cathedral was completely destroyed during WWII and recently rebuilt.
 Embedded in the wall along a side section and placed there as a memorial is a portion of a German small tank track used in one phase of the destruction.

-- The National Museum (Warsaw) holds a rich collection of Medieval art in permanent exhibition.
+- The National Museum (Warsaw) holds a rich collection of Medieval art in the permanent exhibition.
 There are works from Polish lands as well as pieces created in other prominent European art centers.

-Krakow: The Perfect Polish Town
+3. Krakow: A Perfect Polish Town

 Krakow (Cracow) is one of the largest and oldest cities in Poland.
 It is also regarded by many, including residents, to be the cultural capital of Poland.
 It is the perfect Polish town to visit if you are "into" history.
 The city is relatively inexpensive and easy to reach via either train or plane.
 This city was not damaged much during World War II (1939-45).
 However, the Jewish population was basically annihilated.
 There is a lot for history buffs to see and admire.
 In 1978, the United Nations Educational, Scientific and Cultural Organization (UNESCO) placed Krakow on the list of World Heritage Sites.
 Krakow maintains the largest medieval intact marketplace in continental Europe.